shadownomad/codecademy-climate-change/README.md

    2. The SQL queries climate_change.sql
    3. The analysis page climate_change.md

-The query results are about 6000 results per query and of less focus for this project.
-Therefore I will only include the first ten results each to show the query worked correctly
+The query results are about 6000 results per query.
+I will only include the first ten results each.